spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

-## Integrating OIDC SSO for authenticating access to Kubernetes clusters using Microsoft Azure Active Directory
+## Integrating OIDC SSO for authenticating access to Kubernetes clusters using Microsoft Entra ID

-This section describes how to enable Azure AD SSO authentication to access a Kubernetes cluster.
+This section describes how to enable - Entra ID SSO authentication to access a Kubernetes cluster.

 1. From the sidebar menu, select **Tenant Settings** and ensure the **Tenant Admin** from dropdown is selected.<p></p><br />
 2. Go to **Profiles** from within Tenant Admin or a Project and select an existing Cluster Profile.
 Alternatively, if a Cluster Profile does not exist, create a new Cluster Profile with a CNCF Kubernetes distribution.
 Once you select a profile, you will see the Infrastructure layers in the picture.<p></p><br />